Microsoft PowerShell

 PowerShell

-12345# Create scheduled task $action = New-ScheduledTaskAction -Execute "notepad.exe" $trigger = New-ScheduledTaskTrigger -Daily -At 9am Register-ScheduledTask -TaskName "DailyNotepad" -Action $action -Trigger $trigger
+1234567# Create scheduled task (Windows) $action = New-ScheduledTaskAction -Execute "notepad.exe" $trigger = New-ScheduledTaskTrigger -Daily -At 9am Register-ScheduledTask -TaskName "DailyNotepad" -Action $action -Trigger $trigger # On Linux/macOS use cron, systemd timers, or launchd with pwsh

 21. Security and Execution Policies